Improved and Generalized Upper Bounds on the Complexity of Policy Iteration

-\end{lemma} And we can deduce the following original bound (that also applies to \spi). \begin{theorem}[Proof in \appdx{proofstocpi}] If the MDP satisfies Assumptions~\ref{ass1}-\ref{ass2}, then \spi{ }and \hpi{ }terminate after at most $ n(m-1) \left( \lceil \tau_t \log n \tau_t \rceil + \lceil \tau_r \log n \tau_r \rceil \right) $ iterations. \end{theorem} It should however be noted that Assumption~\ref{ass2} is rather restrictive.
+iterations. \end{theorem} It should however be noted that Assumption~\ref{ass2} is rather restrictive.
 It implies that the algorithms converge on the recurrent states independently of the transient states, and thus the analysis can be decomposed in two phases: 1) the convergence on recurrent states and then 2) the convergence on transient states (given that recurrent states do not change anymore).
 The analysis of the first phase (convergence on recurrent states) is greatly facilitated by the fact that in this case, a new recurrent class appears every single iteration (this is in contrast with Lemmas~\ref{spidetpart1}, \ref{spistocpart1}, \ref{hpidetpart1} and \ref{hpistocpart1} that were designed to show under which conditions cycles and recurrent classes are created).
-Furthermore, the analysis of the second phase (convergence on transient states) is similar to that of the discounted case of Theorems~\ref{dischpi} and \ref{discspi}.
-In other words, if this last result sheds some light on the practical efficiency of \hpi{ }and \spi, a general analysis of \hpi{ }is still largely open, and constitutes our main future work.
+Furthermore, the analysis of the second phase (convergence on transient states) is similar to that of the discounted case of Theorems~\ref{dischpi} and \ref{discspi2}.
+In other words, this last result sheds some light on the practical efficiency of \hpi{ }and \spi, and a general analysis of \hpi{ }is still largely open, and constitutes intriguing future work.